Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 What is the Smart Folder?

-You can include or exclude starred messages in this list, please see app settings under Smart Folder.
+You can also include starred messages in this list, please see app settings under Smart Folder or the navigation drawer (side panel) in the smart folder’s message list view.

 In other words, this is the list of messages that might require attention, or that you might need to come back to.
 This folder is enabled by default, but can be disabled in the app’s settings.